malhotra5/Manim-Tutorial/README.md

 ## Installations
 This installation and guide is meant for linux users.
 I am running Ubuntu 18.04, but any other linux version should work.
 We will start by installing prerequisites. \

-We will start with installing some system requirements: Cairo, Latex, ffmpeg and sox. \
+We will start with installing some system requirements: Cairo, Latex, ffmpeg and sox.

-Install by running the following commands.
+Install by running the following commands on the terminal:

     sudo apt install SystemReq

 ### Common-Problems